-Print and Secure Your Backup Codes
+Print Your Backup Codes and Store Them Securely

-Check Your Linked Cell Phone Number
+Confirm Your Linked Cell Phone Number

 Ensure You Have a Linked Email Address